Tuning magnetic interactions with nonequilibrium optical phonon populations: a theoretical study: Results on 2D lattices

-We start with the nearest-neighbor Heisenberg model on the honeycomb lattice.
+We first describe the simpler case of direct exchange interactions in order to present the mechanism of spin-phonon pumping.
+In particular, we consider the nearest-neighbor Heisenberg model on the honeycomb lattice.
 The mono-atomic honeycomb lattice provides a particularly simple example, as it hosts one spin-phonon active optical mode, while giving qualitatively representative results for more complex lattices.
+The more complex example of a kagome lattice with multiple spin-phonon active modes is treated in Appendix \ref{sec:kagome}.

 The honeycomb lattice has two atoms in the unit cell, and hosts three optical phonon modes: the non-degenerate $A_{1g}$ and the doubly degenerate $E_g$.
 We consider direct exchange interactions, and the relevant phonon mode displacement must have a non-zero projection onto the bond direction, as in Eq. (\ref{eq:r0HC}), which means only the $E_g$ mode is spin-phonon active.
-Anticipating the possibility of polarized pumping, we write the degenerate mode in the $R/L$ basis as:
+Anticipating the possibility of polarized pumping, as discussed in Sec. \ref{sec:SPpump}, we write the degenerate mode in the $R/L$ basis as:

 These are the displacements for the first atom in the unit cell, with the second having the opposite displacement, as shown in Fig. \ref{fig:Fig2_honeycomb_couplings}(a).

 From the phonon mode displacements, bond directions, and the geometric positions of the atoms, we construct the $T$ given by Eq. (\ref{eq:Tmatdef}).
 When considering the nearest neighbor spin-phonon coupling, the relevant part of $T$ is indexed by the three nearest-neighbor bonds: